 g.
 State vice president for membership expenses for work within Indiana: postage, newsletter, supplies, mileage, and any other expenses approved by the executive board.
 (She is encouraged to stay with an A∆K sister, friend, or relative.)

 h.
-Mailing expenses, including the reproduction of materials of state executive board members and committee chairmen.
+Mailing expenses, including the reproduction of materials of state executive board members and committee chairs.

 i.
 Courtesies extended to state, regional, and International officers.